 Rationalisation is perhaps one of the most controversial issues concerning industrial relations which has been considered by many expert Committees, both in India and abroad.
-We also appreciate that the problem of rationalisation in the Textile Industry has to be solved adequately if the industry was to progress and make full use of the results of the technological advancement which research makes available for the industry, as obviously the industry cannot be expected to modernise unless it is allowed to rationalise simultaneously.
-A number of mills particularly marginal and sub-marginal ones, find themselves in difficult circumstances as soon as the economic condition of the industry suffers the slightest set back and are prone to close down.
-These have been found to have a larger labour force than what could be considered normal by average standard.
+We also appreciate that the problem of rationalisation in the Textile Industry has to be solved adequately if the industry was to progress and make full use of the results of the technological advancement which research makes available for the industry, as obviously the industry cannot be expected to modernise unless it is allowed the industry cannot be expected to modernise unless it is allowed to rationalise simultaneously.
+A number of mills particularly to rationalise simultaneously, find themselves in difficult marginal and sub-marginal ones, find themselves in difficult circumstances as soon as the economic condition of the industry circumstances as soon as the economic condition of the industry circumstances as soon as the economic condition of the industry circumstances as soon as the economic condition of the industry circumstances as soon as the economic condition of the industry circumstances as soon as the economic condition of the industry circumstances as soon as the economic condition of the industry circumstances as soon as the economic condition of the industry circumstances as soon as the economic condition of the industry circumstances as soon as the economic condition of the industry circumstances as soon as the economic condition of the industry circumstances as soon as the economic condition of the industry circumstances.

+considered normal by average standard.
 This has been brought to light in many of the reports of the Survey Teams of the Textile Commissioner's organisation who went into the workings of such mills in detail.
-The condition of plant and equipment in such and the need for modernisation by replacement of the dilapidated machines was also great.
+The condition of plant and equipment in such mills was also observed to be generally far from satisfactory and the need for modernisation by replacement of the dilapidated machines was also great.